-PESHAWAR, Pakistan (AP) -- A suicide bomber blew himself up in a courtroom on Monday in the northwestern Pakistani city of Peshawar, killing at least three people and wounding more than two dozen others, police said.
+PESHAWAR, Pakistan (AP) -- A pair of suicide bombers attacked a court complex in the northwestern Pakistani city of Peshawar on Monday, killing at least three people and wounding over two dozen, police said.

-Two militants attacked the back of the court compound and were confronted by three police guards, said police officer Masood Afridi.
-The militants shot and wounded the policemen, but not before one of the guards gunned down one of the suicide bombers, Afridi said.
+The militants attacked the back of the compound and were confronted by three police guards, said police officer Masood Afridi.
+The militants shot and wounded the policemen, but not before one of the guards was able to gun down one of the suicide bombers, said Afridi.

 The other bomber managed to enter the courtroom of a female judge and detonated his explosives, said Afridi.
 Three people were killed and 30 wounded in the attack, he said.

 The female judge was among the wounded, said another police officer, Mohammad Arshad Khan.